 There are a lot of great reasons for a vacation in Northern California’s wine growing region of Lake County and many of those reasons are the memories you take home.
-But according to Certified Tourism Ambassador Cornelia Sieber-Davis of Lake County Farmer’s Finest, some of the people visiting Lake County take home organically-grown specialties offered in the Certified Farmers’ markets.
+But according to Cornelia Sieber-Davis, CTA, of Lake County Farmer’s Finest, some of the people visiting Lake County take home organically-grown specialities offered in the Certified Farmers’ markets.

 Farmers’ markets happen around Lake County including the Tuesday market in Lakeport and the Saturday market at Steele wines.
 While shoppers greet the farmers who grew their wonderful items, music plays in the background thanks to local musicians who enjoy the venue enough to play for tips.
 We had a chance to catch-up with Cornelia Sieber-Davis of Lake County Farmers’ Finest and ask about the fruits of their labor.